 When finding out the death of Pal, the children of the series Our Gang were heartbroken, they considered it like one more of his band and his better friend, but at those moments Pal had a litter, and Harry Lucenay used one of its sons to continue in the series.
 That puppy that used was Lucenay's “Pete”.

 LUCENAY’S “PETE” (All a Legend)

 Lucenay's “Pete” was born the September 6, 1929 and its breeder was A.A.
 Keller.
 Was registered like American Pit Bull Terrier in the United Kennel Club (UKC) under the name of “Purple Ribbon Peter” with number 22558.
-Also was registered like American Pit Bull Terrier in the American Kennel Club (AKC), but in 1935 the AKC changed the name of the breed American Pit Bull Terrier by the Staffordshire Terrier (In 1972 to change again the name of the breed by which we know at the moment like American Staffordshire Terrier - AST-).
+Also was registered this American Pit Bull Terrier in the American Kennel Club (AKC), but in June 9, 1936 the AKC changed the name of the breed American Pit Bull Terrier by the Staffordshire Terrier (In 1972 to change again the name of the breed by which we know at the moment like American Staffordshire Terrier - AST-).
 From here comes the confusion from which many followers of the series Our Gang thought that Pete was a Staffordshire Terrier.

 Lucenay’s Pete FIAPBT Pedigree Online: http://www.fiapbtpedigree.com/imprimir_ficha.php?idm=en&criterio=67627

 Lucenay's Pete had the characteristic of its father of the almost complete ring around its eye, only that in the opposed side to where it had Pal.
 The legs also had a different color slightly.